ramenmaker1/filemanagerrepo/README.md

 ## Features

-- Provision or reconcile the "Elion Studio" Team site via Microsoft 365 Group creation.
+- Provision or reconcile the "Elion Studio" SharePoint workspace as either a Microsoft 365 team site or a communication site.
 - Ensure document libraries exist: `Projects`, `Assets`, `Data`, `Deliverables`, `Templates`, `Legal & Finance`.
 - Create dedicated security groups (`Elion-Editors`, `Elion-Viewers`) and lock down the Legal & Finance library.
 - Create and refresh a modern **Catalog** page with repository, Base44, and data bucket links.